devRant-Community/Community-Programming-Book/book/languages/csharp/intro.md

 C# is a managed code, meaning that C# program requires and only executes under the management of a CLR (Common Language Runtime) virtual machine.

-Same as Java running on JVM (Java Virtual Machine), C# runs on .NET Framework.
+C# runs on the .NET framework just like the way Java runs on a JVM (Java Virtual Machine)